lirenjie95/CSAPP/README.md

 # FudanCSAPP
 Computer Systems: A Programmer's Perspective, a course in Fudan University, spring 2016.

+You can view all materials on [CSAPP Lab Website](http://csapp.cs.cmu.edu/3e/labs.html).

 ---
 ## To my classmates
 * My work is just provided for reference.
 Don't be lazy and copy them without thinking.